Parsers

 For example, in the calculator tutorial, we create a new parser instance and

-to parse the input supplied by the user on the stdin:
+call parse to parse the input supplied by the user on the stdin:

-fn main() { let mut expression = String::new(); // Read the line from the input println!("Expression:"); io::stdin() .read_line(&mut expression) .expect("Failed to read line."); // Parse the line and get the result. let result = CalculatorParser::new().parse(&expression); // Print the result using Debug formatter. println!("{:#?}", result); }
+fn main() { let mut expression = String::new(); // Read the line from the input println!("Expression:"); io::stdin() .read_line(&mut expression) .expect("Failed to read line."); // Parse the line and get the result. let result = CalculatorParser::new().parse(&expression); // Print the result using Debug formatter. println!("{result:#?}"); }

-is generated by Rustemo from grammar
+The parser type CalculatorParser is generated by Rustemo from grammar

-The result of the parsing process is a Result
+The result of the parsing process is a Result value which contains either the

-result of parsing if successful, in the Ok
+result of parsing if successful, in the Ok variant, or the error value in

-Err
+Err variant.

 If deterministic parsing is used the result will be the final output constructed by the configured builder.

-For GLR the result will be Forest
+For GLR the result will be Forest which contains all the possible

 trees/solution for the given input.
 For the final output you have to choose the